Engineering

 In OpenClaw, persistent memory refers to memory that is stored outside the agent's execution lifecycle and can be reintroduced after a session ends or the process restarts.

 Agents do not run forever.
 Sessions end.
 Context gets trimmed.
 Processes restart.
 If memory only lives inside the active prompt, it will disappear.
+Persistent memory solves that by living outside the agent lifecycle and being reintroduced when needed.

 Without it, agents rely on short term context and best effort recall.
 With it, agents can actually build on past interactions over time.